Mount Koya Temple Stay – An Unforgettable Experience

-If there’s one thing I recommend for your trip to Japan, it’s spending the night (or multiple nights!) at a Buddhist temple in Mt.
-Koya, especially if you’re a vegan or a vegetarian as temple food is all plant-based.
+If there’s one thing I recommend for your trip to Japan, it’s a Mount Koya temple stay.

 Mt.
-Koya also known as Koyasan is one of the most sacred places in Japan and the center of Shingon Buddhism, which is a type of Buddhism that was brought to Japan in 805.
-This small community is located in a remote wooded area on top of a mountain, and is a haven for those interested in Buddhism, history, and nature.
+Koya, also known as Koyasan, is one of the most sacred places in Japan and the center of Shingon Buddhism, a type of Buddhism that was brought to Japan in the sixth century.
+This small community is located in a remote wooded area on top of a mountain and is a haven for those interested in Buddhism, history, and nature.

 Most travelers headed here do a temple stay which normally includes a traditional Buddhist dinner, breakfast, and morning prayers.
 Some temples also offer meditation to their guests.